-Delhi and the North: Most people start trips to India in the capital city of New Delhi and then travel around.
-This makes sense because Delhi has a lot to see in terms of India’s politics and history and because it’s an easy launch pad to some of the country’s most famous sights such as Jaipur (the Pink City), Udaipur (the “Venice of the East”), Khajurao (known for its ancient Hindu temples and sculptures), Fatehpur Sikri (former capital of the Mughal Empire), and of course, Agra, home of the Taj Mahal.
+Delhi and the north: Most people start trips to India in the capital city of New Delhi and then travel around.
+This makes sense because Delhi has a lot to see in terms of India’s politics and history, and because it’s an easy launchpad to some of the country’s most famous sights such as Jaipur (the Pink City), Udaipur (the “Venice of the East”), Khajurao (known for its ancient Hindu temples and sculptures), Fatehpur Sikri (former capital of the Mughal Empire), and, of course, Agra, home of the Taj Mahal.

-Mumbai and the Konkan Coast: Mumbai is the “New York of India” and people’s reactions to this city are just as to the Big Apple: You either love it or hate it.
-Mumbai has a beautiful collection of art deco and Victorian buildings, such as the famous Taj Mahal hotel and Gateway of India.
+Mumbai and the Konkan Coast: Mumbai is the “New York of India,” and people’s reactions to this city are just as to the Big Apple: You either love it or hate it.
+Mumbai has a beautiful collection of Art Deco and Victorian buildings, such as the famous Taj Mahal Hotel and Gateway of India.
 But really, one goes to Mumbai to witness contemporary India in action.
-Mumbai is home to Bollywood, great restaurants, shopping, and bars.
+Mumbai is home to Bollywood, great restaurants, shopping and bars.
 Those seeking a quieter pace can head South to Goa, an Ibiza-like beach town with beautiful resorts for the family.

-Tips for Traveling in India with Children
+Tips for Traveling in India with Kids

 While there are a lot of reasons to visit India with the family, there are certain things that first-time travelers, particularly from the West, should pay attention to:

-Water: Never drink water from a tap in India.
+• Never drink water from a tap in India.
 Always insist on bottled water and ensure the seal is not broken before you drink.

-Bargain: It’s perfectly acceptable to bargain for goods and services in India.
+• It’s perfectly acceptable to bargain for goods and services in India.
 Start at half the price quoted and go from there!